LeoLionly5/Ethereum-Twitter/README.md

 creat, getTwitter(s), update, delete

 Unit tests:
-The unit tests is in the ./test/TwitterFactory.test.js When testing, I tried directly truffle test, but I got some network issus.
+The unit tests are in the ./test/TwitterFactory.test.js When testing, I tried directly truffle test, but I got some network issus.
 Then I turned to use “truffle develop” and then “test”.

 We’ve created 4 tests including: creat, getTwitter, update, delete.
 And all of them passed.